Ottawa International Animation Festival draws talent to Canada’s capital including films by Sheridan students and alumni

 - Dream Cream directed by Noam Sussman (Bachelor of Animation ’12) in the Canadian Panorama Competition.

-Pictured top right: Stills from the student selections for the 2019 Ottawa International Animation Festival (from left to right, clockwise): Anderson, The Fox & The Pigeon, "SMITE!", Wolfrid's Wish, Wash Day, In Passing.
+Pictured top: Stills from the student selections for the 2019 Ottawa International Animation Festival (from left to right, clockwise): Anderson, The Fox & The Pigeon, "SMITE!", Wolfrid's Wish, Wash Day, In Passing.